microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/teamsappinstallation-delete.md

-# Delete app from team
+---title: "Delete app from team"description: "Uninstalls an app from the specified team."---# Delete app from team